-Try these easy to follow tips and tricks recommended by experts to sooth the discomfort and reverse the day’s rays.
+Try these easy to follow tips and tricks recommended by experts to soothe the discomfort and reverse the day’s rays.

 - Use compresses

 Aluminium acetate.
 If itching is intense, says Thomas Gossel, PhD, RPh, try mixing Domeboro’s powder packets with water.
-The aluminum acetate in the powder keeps skin from getting too dry or itchy.
+The aluminium acetate in the powder keeps the skin from getting too dry or itchy.
 Follow package directions.

 Witch hazel.
 Moisten a cloth with witch hazel, says Fredric Haberman, MD.
 This incredible astringent has been shown to have long-lasting anti-inflammatory relief.
 Apply often for temporary relief.
 For smaller areas, dip cotton balls into the liquid and gently wipe on.

 SMART TIP: You can also direct a fan on the area to heighten cooling.

 - Apply these foods

 Common kitchen staples can be great sunburn soothers.